thingsboard/thingsboard.github.io/docs/iot-gateway/what-is-iot-gateway.md

 Thingsboard IoT Gateway provides following features:

  - **OPC-UA** extension to collect data from devices that are connected to OPC-UA servers.
- - **MQTT** extension to collect data that is published to external MQTT brokers.
+ - **MQTT** extension to control, configure and collect data from devices that are connected to external MQTT brokers using existing protocols.
  - **Persistence** of collected data to guarantee data delivery in case of network and hardware failures.
  - **Automatic reconnect** to Thingsboard cluster.
  - Simple yet powerful **mapping** of incoming data and messages **to unified format**.